Trichinosis: Epidemiology

 Pork sausages eaten raw by consumers caused an outbreak of trichinellosis in 2015 in France.

 About 11 million humans are infected with Trichinella; T. spiralis is the species responsible for most of these infections.
-Infection was once very common, but this disease is now rare in the developed world, but two known outbreaks occurred in 2015.
+Infection was once very common, but this disease is now rare in the developed world.
+However, there were two known outbreaks in 2015.
 In the first outbreak, around 40 people were infected in Liguria, Italy, during a New Year's Eve celebration.
 The second outbreak in France was associated with pork sausages from Corsica, which were eaten raw, affecting 14 people in total.

 The incidence of trichinosis in the U.S. has decreased dramatically in the past century from an average of 400 cases per year mid-20th century down to an annual average of 20 cases per year (2008–10).
 The number of cases has decreased because of legislation prohibiting the feeding of raw meat garbage to hogs, increased commercial and home freezing of pork, and the public awareness of the danger of eating raw or undercooked pork products.

 China reports around 10,000 cases every year and is the country with the highest number of cases.
 In China, between 1964 and 1998, over 20,000 people became infected with trichinosis, and more than 200 people died.

 Trichinosis is common in developing countries where meat fed to pigs is raw or undercooked, but infections also arise in developed countries in Europe where raw or undercooked pork, wild boar, and horse meat may be consumed as delicacies.

 In the developing world, most infections are associated with undercooked pork.
 For example, in Thailand, between 200 and 600 cases are reported annually around the Thai New Year.
 This is mostly attributable to a particular delicacy, larb, which calls for undercooked pork as part of the recipe.

 In parts of Eastern Europe, the World Health Organization reports, some swine herds have trichinosis infection rates above 50%, with correspondingly large numbers of human infections.